Skip to main content

 TOKEN=e4185480-7137-4bca-8220-0dccc555a946

-The connector needs to connect to the OpCon host through the OpCon Rest API to retrieve JCorrelationid values, set the Incident value in the daily jobs and insert / update properties.
-The connector uses an application level token when communicating with the OpCon host.
+The connector connects to the OpCon host through the OpCon REST API to retrieve @JCorrelationid values, set the incident value in daily jobs, and insert or update properties.
+It uses an application-level token for these calls.

 SMAWSConnector.exe --setup -username "ocadm" -password "abc" -address opcon:9010 -tls